 There is a perfect example of comparative analysis when comparing Jing’s 1990 and 1991 films with what Andrew did.
 In 1990, Andrew made a Danny Lee cop movie (Against All) that doesn’t have a whole lot going for it.
 Jing’s auteuristic attempt (The Big Score) has stood time’s test.
 In 1991, Andrew made a period Lam Ching-Ying Taoist priest movie (The Ultimate Vampire) that doesn’t have much to recommend.
 Jing’s modern take on such a movie is more distinguished.
 This is because he is an auteur.

+It is Andrew, not Jing, who usually makes poor man’s versions of other movies.
+A prime example is the Chinese title of The Legend of Speed being Full Throttle II.
 With The Avenging Fist (a.k.a.
 Tekken), Andrew could’ve bettered the mixture of CGI and martial arts in Stephen Chow’s Shaolin Soccer.
 However, he was more interested in showcasing CGI (to get more plaudits) than the cast’s physical abilities.
 In a Bullets of Love critique for Love HK Film, a critic sums up Andrew’s selfishness:

 “He’s a competent storyteller, but his films are ultimately glossy exercises, and his use of style is nothing more than attention-getting excess.
 His directorial choices aren’t always in the service of the film, and that seems to be the case here.”